 Carcavelos (pronounced Kerkaveilosh) is a popular, small, seaside town on the Lisbon coast close to the point where the Tagus river, which flows through Lisbon, meets the Atlantic ocean.
 Carcavelos wine became famous in 1782 when the King of Portugal sent a case as a gift to the Emperor of China.
 It still produces small quantities of expensive, fortified wine from grapes grown in Oireas and Caparide regions.

 The fort served as a political prison in the 18th and 19th centuries but is now the official residence of the Defence minister.
 Fishermen regularly use the rocks around its base to cast from.
-It’s also great place to watch sunsets from.
+It’s also great place to watch sunsets.

 In high season, low-key hawkers tout their wares on the beach and from the subways leading to it.
 Some of the most characterful carry red boxes advertising ‘A Graça dos Bolos’ (the grace of cakes).
 They also sell cookies and chips.

-A specially prepared 5km path takes you along the coast to Oireas and beyond.
-This is well used by locals out for a stroll and people taking exercise be that walking, running, skate-boarding or roller-blading.
+A specially prepared 5km path takes you along the coast to Oeiras and beyond.
+This is well used by locals out for a stroll and people taking exercise be that walking, running, skate-boarding, cycling, roller-blading or using scooters.

 Carcavelos is well served by trains from Lisbon’s Cais do Sodré rail and metro station.
 They follow the scenic coastal route that ends in Cascais.
 The train takes approximately 20 minutes.